 Egress Window Safety Study

-An average of 130 people were killed and 940 injured in below-grade residential fires each year and an average of 18,200 fires a year were reported in lower-level living areas according to a four-year study by the National Fire Protection Association.
+An average of 130 people are killed each year in below ground residential fires, while an average of 940 individuals are injured.
+There are an average of 18,200 fires a year in lower-level living areas, according to a four year study by the National Fire Protection Association.
+Egress windows help to lower and prevent these injuries and deaths.
 (Sources: Home Safety Solutions and the National Fire Protection Association)

-Egress window requirements also pertain to the amount of natural light that is let in and the height of all the windows.
-Above and Beyond has diligently looked into all requirements.
+Above and Beyond has diligently looked into all the requirements.
 When we talk about building or remodeling your egress window, we will cover each and every requirement.
-Your safety is the most important reason in building an egress window and we want to make sure it’s done right.
+Your safety is the most important reason to build an egress window, and we want to make sure it’s done right.